AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-attributes-reference/r-ir-jpegquality.md

 ---
+title: JpegQuality
-description: Default JPEG encoding quaility.
+description: Default JPEG encoding quality.
 Specifies the default quality setting for JPEG-encoded reply images.
 solution: Experience Manager
-title: JpegQuality
 feature: Dynamic Media Classic,SDK/API
 role: Developer,User
 exl-id: 1a699a9e-dbf6-4e01-95aa-37a6eb83f4df
 ---
 # JpegQuality{#jpegquality}

-Default JPEG encoding quaility.
+Default JPEG encoding quality.
 Specifies the default quality setting for JPEG-encoded reply images.

 ## Properties {#section-8b1ed3e0acaa4fbfa050b74c00b9d4dc}

 Integer number and flag, separated by a comma.
 The first value is in the range 1..100 and defines the quality.
-The second value may be 0 for normal behavior, or 1 to disable the chromaticity down-sampling usually employed by JPEG encoders.
+The second value may be `0` for normal behavior, or `1` to disable the chromaticity down-sampling employed by JPEG encoders.

 ## Default {#section-60900c0fb8c54444b2361513232514db}